 For Station 8+30, with the canal water level at elevation 7.0 ft, the calculated factor of safety for the cracked condition is 1.32, as compared to 1.75 for the uncracked condition.
-With the water level at 10.0 ft, introducing a gap reduces the factor of safety from 1.41 to 1.04.
+With the water level at 10.0 ft, introducing a crack reduces the factor of safety from 1.41 to 1.04.

 For Station 10+00, with the canal water level at elevation 7.0 ft, the calculated factor of safety for the cracked condition is 1.21, as compared to 1.57 for the uncracked condition.
-With the water level at 10.0 ft, introducing a gap reduces the factor of safety from 1.28 to 0.98.
+With the water level at 10.0 ft, introducing a crack reduces the factor of safety from 1.28 to 0.98.

 For Station 11+50, with the canal water level at elevation 7.0 ft, the calculated factor of safety for the cracked condition is 1.21, as compared to 1.60 for the uncracked condition.
-With the water level at 10.0 ft, introducing a gap reduces the factor of safety from 1.29 to 1.00.
+With the water level at 10.0 ft, introducing a crack reduces the factor of safety from 1.29 to 1.00.

 The "no crack" and "full crack" conditions considered here represent the extremes that are possible.
-The centrifuge model tests of the 17th Street I-wall showed that a gap did form full-depth at the back of the wall, consistent with the "full crack" condition considered here.
+The centrifuge model tests of the 17th Street I-wall showed that a crack did form full-depth at the back of the wall, consistent with the "full crack" condition considered here.

-It seems likely that the failure was progressive, with a gradual reduction in factor of safety as the water rose, followed by a more sudden further reduction in factor of safety when the gap formed and water filled it.
+It seems likely that the failure was progressive, with a gradual reduction in factor of safety as the water rose, followed by a more sudden further reduction in factor of safety when the crack formed and water filled it.
 This appears to be a key factor in the mechanism of failure.

 For the canal water level at elevation 10.0 ft, the calculated factor of safety is lowest at Station 10+00.
-This is approximately the same location where an eyewitness report indicates that the breach open to its full width just prior to 9:00 AM on August 29.
-The eyewitness reported that failure began at Station 11+00 where the I-wall initially started leaning prior to 7:00 AM.
+This is approximately the same location where an eyewitness report indicates the failure began at 7:00 AM to 8:00 AM on August 29.
+The eyewitness reported that failure began at Station 11+00.
 Subsequently, failure spread to other locations in the breach area.